microsoft/DynamicTelemetry/docs/docs/Scenarios.DeepDiagnostics.document.md

 ##  {#section .unnumbered}

 ## Simple Example : dialing up Logging/Diagnostics when something goes wrong

 For example, consider a situation where a production system works well during testing and under light load but experiences unexpectedly high CPU contention from time to time.
-Developers have many throies, and little data -- they suspect the machine could be entering receive livelock but are unsure why.
+Developers have many theories, and little data -- they suspect the machine could be entering receive livelock but are unsure why.